by Niccolo Machiavelli (1532)

 Mayer's book reveals how deeply the financial machinations of the Koch brothers and other plutocrats have corrupted democratic institutions.
 The inevitable result was revealed by a Princeton University study which showed that, in stark contrast to the rich, the poor have no discernible influence on U.S. public policy.
 Thus, not only does government lack political power, in such cases it completely fails to represent the people's interests.

 Subtitle: Oligarchy, Democracy, and the Continuing Fight for the Soul of America

 by Heather Cox Richardson (2020)

-The author describes how U.S. rulers have for centuries used various social divisions -white/black, slave/free, male/female, native/non-native, rich/poor, etc. - to manipulate the populace.
+The author describes how U.S. rulers have for centuries used various divisions - white/black, slave/free, male/female, native/non-native, rich/poor, etc. - to manipulate the populace.
 Their main aims were to fortify their political power, control government, and efficiently exploit labor.
 A key tactic was to avoid reasoned arguments and instead create powerful images that capture the popular imagination: the independent farmer in early colonial days and the self-reliant cowboy as settlements moved west.
 Richardson correctly refers to the U.S. ruling class as a caste: a group that is strongly connected by longstanding hereditary ties.

 by Kim Stanley Robinson (2020)